 Fair and Impartial Hearing Process: Satisfaction survey results indicate stakeholders generally feel the State Personnel Board provides a fair and impartial hearing process.
 The State Personnel Board will continue to include this as a strategic issue.
 It is important that the hearing process remain fair and impartial and that hearing officers display an unbiased position at all times.
 The surveys also provide space for additional comments.
 Any comments are reviewed so that weaknesses can be addressed and the level of satisfaction can be increased.

-Expeditious Hearing Process: In FY2013, the average number of days from receipt of an appeal or complaint until the State Personnel Board issued a final order decreased from 134 to 133, still over the anticipated 115 days.
-There were a number of cases that were continued or delayed for various reasons: in 1 case, hearing officer illness; in another, the appellant moved out of state and asked for numerous continuances until she returned to Arizona; and in 3 other cases, Superior Court or federal court cases held up the complaints/appeals process before the State Personnel Board.
-If those delays were not taken into consideration, the average number of days from receipt to final State Personnel Board order would have been 113 days, within the projected time frame of 115 days.
+Expeditious Hearing Process: In FY2014, the average number of days from receipt of an appeal or complaint until the State Personnel Board issued a final order decreased from 133 to 122, still over the anticipated 115 days.
+There were a number of cases that were continued or delayed for various reasons: in 1 case, the appellant was facing criminal charges and requested the first hearing day for his dismissal appeal be continued until after the criminal charges had been adjudicated which delayed the appeal for 9 months; and in 3 other cases, there was a stipulation by the parties to continue consideration by the board from the January to the February board meetings.
+If those delays were not taken into consideration, the average number of days from receipt to final State Personnel Board order would have been 112 days, within the projected time frame of 115 days.

 Decreased workloads due to personnel reform.

 The State Personnel Board recognizes that personnel reform has impacted the number of appealable actions that have been taken against covered state employees.
-Thus, fewer appeals have been filed; in FY12 72 appealable actions were filed versus 46 filed in FY13 (keeping in mind the Department of Administration put a moratorium on imposing disciplinary actions for approximately 3 months, from July through September, the implementation of personnel reform) which would further limit the number of appeals filed.
-Although appealable actions have decreased, whistleblower filings have increased slightly, 13 were filed in FY13 while 11 were filed In FY12.
+Thus, fewer appeals have been filed; in FY12 72 appealable actions were filed versus 46 filed in FY14, the same number as FY 13 (46).

-It is forecast, due to Personnel Reform, in the next five years the number of appeals filed with the State Personnel Board will further decrease.
+Due to Personnel Reform, it is forecasted that in the next five years the number of appeals filed with the State Personnel Board will further decrease.
 Whistleblower protection for all state employees, covered and uncovered, as well as other jurisdictions, is still available through the State Personnel Board and the Board will continue to provide what services it can and must under its mandated statutory authority.